T1173772I/Xuanning/_pages/about.md

 *Favourite colour:* Lavender

- *My Interests:*
 I like to do arts and crafts and read in my free time.
 Sometimes, I also chat with my friends online.
+I'm a cat person.